informalsystems/sovereign-ibc/modules/README.md

 ### `sov-ibc-transfer` RPC Methods

-- `ibcTransfer_escrowedToken`: Searches the list of escrowed tokens based on the provided token denomination and returns the corresponding token ID, if available.
+- `transfer_escrowedToken`: Searches the list of escrowed tokens based on the provided token denomination and returns the corresponding token ID, if available.
-- `ibcTransfer_mintedToken` : Searches the list of minted tokens based on the provided token denomination and returns the corresponding token ID, if available.
+- `transfer_mintedToken` : Searches the list of minted tokens based on the provided token denomination and returns the corresponding token ID, if available.